pppisar/ArmsSupplyDatabase/queries/README.md

 ```

 ## Query №4
-> Contracts (all attributes) under which both military equipment and weapons and ammunition have been supplied.
+> Contracts (all attributes) under which military equipment, weapons and ammunition have been supplied.
 ```sql
 select distinct smlouva.* from smlouva
     join dodavka using(id_smlouva)